 Valves can be placed inside parts of the airways to block them off (called endobronchial valves).
 Doing so helps only selected people who have COPD.
 To place these valves, the doctor uses a flexible viewing tube.

 Lung transplantation Lung and Heart-Lung Transplantation Lung transplantation is the surgical removal of a healthy lung or part of a lung from a living person and then its transfer into someone whose lungs no longer function.
 Heart-lung transplantation... read more , of either one lung or two, may be used in certain people who are usually younger than 65 and have severe airflow obstruction.
 The goal of lung transplantation is to improve quality of life, because survival time is not necessarily increased.
 Lifelong immunosuppression is required, placing people at risk of infections.

-Prognosis and End-of-Life Issues of COPD
+Prognosis and End-of-Life Issues

 COPD itself usually does not cause death or severe symptoms if the person stops smoking at a time when airflow is only mildly obstructed.
 Continued smoking, however, virtually assures that symptoms will worsen.
 With moderate and severe airflow obstruction, the prognosis becomes progressively worse.